 Traditionally, end-point multiplex PCR analyzes the final gene products by gel electrophoresis.
 This old method required the final PCR products to be different sizes to be visibly detectable from each other on the gel.
-Using different fluorescent probes eliminates the need for PCR products to be different sizes because instead of evaluating the size difference visually, the amount of fluorescence is analyzed.
+Using different fluorescent probes eliminates the need for PCR products to be different sizes; instead of evaluating the size difference visually, the amount of fluorescence is analyzed.
 Since each PCR product is associated with a specific fluorescent probe, the amount of that fluorescence detected in a sample signifies the target PCR product was present and to what degree.

 To successfully use a multiplex PCR approach, a quality qPCR system is critical.
 The number of samples that can be evaluated is dependent on the different detector channels available in the machine used.
 For example, if the qPCR system only has 2 different detectors, then only 2 different probes can be used.
 This limits the number of targets that can be evaluated.
 For the best multiplex qPCR results, the Cielo is available in both 3- and 6-channel configurations.

 Multiplexing offers several advantages for investigators studying more than one target of interest.
 First, assaying multiple genes per PCR run saves both time and money, providing results more quickly while minimizing consumption of consumables, such as PCR tubes and plates.
 Additionally, more information is obtained per sample, which can be especially important when sample amounts are limited.
-Lastly, because RNA levels or gene copy numbers are compared directly within the same reaction, controls to account for pipetting differences between wells or plates are not required.
+Lastly, RNA levels or gene copy numbers are compared directly within the same reaction, we do not need controls (to account for pipetting differences between wells or plates).